 Our garlic garden is the easiest and most forgiving garden to grow, but that doesn’t mean we don’t want all the advice we can get.
 Brie Arthur, is a nationally recognized author, speaker, advocate for gardening and plant expert.
-Here she shares how to grow garlic — her personal favorite crop — simply and successfully.
+Here she shares 3 tips for growing garlic — her personal favorite crop — simply and successfully.

 Garlic is easily my favorite crop to grow, so I am thrilled to share these tips with you.